 This tool allows us to make a selection of an area that is in a circular shape, to make a perfect circular selection make sure to hold on to shift key while using the tool.

 Single row marquee tool

-This is also one of the many selection tools in the list of selection tools in Adobe Photoshop.
+This is also one of the many Selection Tools in the list of Selection Tools in Photoshop.
 This tool allows us to draw the specific area which we want to select.

 We can freely make the selection by clicking on the mouse or pen digitizer and after we make a complete the closed path selection will happen.

 There are two other tools in the lasso tool: